patrik-csak/fa-wp-admin-menu-icons/README.md

-# Font Awesome WordPress Admin Menu Icons
+# FA WP Admin Menu Icons

-The simplest way to use Font Awesome icons for custom post types and admin menu pages.
+A super simple way to use Font Awesome icons for custom post types and custom admin menu pages.

 ## Usage